samuel-dekleva/deductible-sim/README.md

 The model compares total losses with and without deductibles, and allows users to explore how changes in frequency and severity impact profitability.

-To see a sample output as seen when the code is run, click [here](sample-output.png).
+For a sample output as seen when the code is run, click [here](sample-output.png).

 ## Explicit Model Assumptions
 - Throughout, we assume independence of claims.
 - We also assume claim frequency is modeled using a Poisson distribution, and claim severity is modeled using an exponential distribution.

 ## Example Output

+### Key Results
+- A deductible of approximately 1.5% of the mean claim severity reduces overall expected payouts by 0.9%.
+- Probability of turning a profit remained approximately 50%.
+- Tail risk very slightly lowered.

 ### Baseline Scenario
 First, we run with no deductible.